nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

-the fingerprint of content and attestation together, fixes what and *who attested*; a position in an append-only record fixes what, who, and *after what*.[^zach] The mechanization carries an identity instance beside the packaging one, a hash chain of key events with the tip claim shown non-monotone, so a reviewer can watch the same core do both.
+the fingerprint of content and attestation together, fixes what and *who attested*; a position in an append-only record fixes what, who, and *after what*.[^zach] The mechanization carries an identity instance beside the packaging one, a hash chain of key events with view consistency shown non-monotone, and the tip claim shown non-monotone in the shared core, so a reviewer can watch the same core do both.

-**Science.** A reproducible result is a claim the published record fixes and a checker on a fixed budget, a lab with the equipment, can settle.
+**Science.** A reproducible result is a claim the published record fixes and a checker of bounded means, a lab with the equipment, can settle.
 A citation is a pointer at the record where the claim is to be verified.
 A result that cannot be reproduced from what is available is a vouch, the authors' word, and an honest literature would grade it as one.
-One more thing, and the rest belongs to a book: science has no monimograph, no shared append-only record that a finding is entered into under a commitment, and retraction alone breaks monotonicity.
+One more thing, and the rest belongs to a book: science has no monimograph, no shared append-only record that a finding is entered into under a commitment, and a retraction that deletes rather than appends breaks the chain.
 So a finding's endurance is claimed, never judged.
 Draw your own line from there.